Statistics (See related pages: Military ~ Statistics / Research and Children & Youth ~ Statistics.)

 Vital Signs, Centers for Disease Control and Prevention – offers recent data and calls to action for important public health issues, Atlanta, GA.

-Web-based Injury Statistics Query and Reporting System (WISQARS™), Centers for Disease Control and Prevention – an interactive database system that provides customized reports of injury-related data, including fatal and nonfatal injuries, violent deaths and cost of injury .
-WISQARS has a new mapping module, Atlanta, GA.
+Web-based Injury Statistics Query and Reporting System (WISQARS™), Centers for Disease Control and Prevention – an interactive database that provides United States injury-related fatal, nonfatal and cost data.
+Anyone can use WISQARS to learn more about the public health and economic impact of injury in the U.S., including fatal and nonfatal injuries, violent deaths and cost of injury.
+WISQARS has a new fatal injury mapping query.
+WISQARS can help you describe, compare and monitor trends in unintentional and violence-related injuries; identify new or developing injury problems; identify persons at risk of injury; and provide reliable surveillance data for program and policy decisions, Atlanta, GA.